alploskov/kithon/README.md

 How it works?
 -------------

-transPYler uses a dsl based on yaml and jinja to apply the rules described on it to the nodes of the ast tree.
+Kithon uses a dsl based on yaml and jinja to apply the rules described on it to the nodes of the ast tree.
 Using this dsl you can add new languages or extensions to those already added.

 Status